domkris/AuthDemo/README.md

 <td  colspan="2">

-- **Step 1: User send request to create a chore** <br>
+- **Step 1: User send a request to create a chore** <br>
-    Server checks user's HTTP Authorization header for JWT bearer token and User's Claims in the Access Token.
+    Server checks user's HTTP Authorization header for the JWT bearer token and User's Claims in the Access Token.
     If Access Token and User's Claims are valid go to 1b midstep and then to step 2.<br><br>

 - **Step 1b: Validation of Access Token (Auth Handler)**<br>